ba-st/docker-pharo-vm/docs/README.md

 # Docker image for Pharo VM Documentation

-Docker image for running a headless [Pharo VM](https://github.com/pharo-project/opensmalltalk-vm) on top of Debian 11.
+Docker image for running a headless [Pharo VM](https://github.com/pharo-project/pharo-vm) on top of Debian 12 slim.

 ---